mchlol/tarot/README.md

 On deploying to GitHub pages the app does not load, and these two errors are in the console.

 #### Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.
 Apparently this can be safely ignored but I managed to fix it by following these instructions and adding a meta tag to my `index.html` head.
+Now this error appears intermittently.
+Yay.

 #### GET https://mchlol.github.io/src/main.jsx net::ERR_ABORTED 404 (Not Found)
-This causes the app not to build.
-So the file path is wrong.
+So we can see the file path is wrong.
 Apparently this is not unheard of using Vite.
 I tried the methods in these answers:
 - https://stackoverflow.com/a/75367844 - adding a `base` property to `vite.config.js`
 - https://stackoverflow.com/a/70148453 - changing the build script in `package.json`